Rethink Mental Illness: Campaigns

-Amongst its recent campaigns Rethink has urged the government to look at the mental health risks of cannabis, rather than "fiddle with its legal status".
+Amongst its campaigns Rethink has urged the government to look at the mental health risks of cannabis, rather than "fiddle with its legal status".
 Cannabis was downgraded from a Class B to a Class C drug in 2004, making most cases of possession non-arrestable.
 However, Rethink wants government support for new research into the relationship between severe mental illness and cannabis.
 They have publicly stated, in response to George Michael's advocacy of the drug, that cannabis is the drug "most likely to cause mental illness".

 In 2009, Rethink launched Time to Change, a campaign to reduce mental health discrimination in England, in collaboration with MIND. and aims to empower people to challenge stigma and speak openly about their own mental health experiences, as well as changing the attitudes and behaviour of the public towards those of us with mental health problems.

 In January 2014, Rethink Mental Illness launched a campaign to “Find Mike”, a stranger who talked a 20-year-old man, Jonny Benjamin, out of taking his life in 2008.
 The campaign aimed to reunite the two men, with Benjamin seeking to “thank the man who saved my life” after talking him down from Waterloo Bridge, and raise awareness of mental health issues.
 The campaign spread quickly on social media, and within two days, the stranger’s fiancée spotted it on Facebook and knew instantly that “Mike” was her partner Neil Laybourn.
 The two arranged to meet, with the moment captured on Channel 4 documentary The Stranger on the Bridge, which explored the issues of the campaign.
 In March 2016, the Duke and Duchess of Cambridge hosted a screening of The Stranger on the Bridge at Kensington Palace, and a discussion alongside Jonny Benjamin.

-Rethink Mental Illness, represented by their CEO Mark Winstanley, is a member of the independent Mental Health Taskforce.
-The Taskforce was responsible for developing a comprehensive five year strategy for mental health in England.
-It was the first time that a strategic approach has been taken to improving mental health outcomes across England’s health and social care system.
-NHS England welcomed the Taskforce’s recommendations, and pledged to invest more than a billion pounds a year by 2021.
-Health Secretary Jeremy Hunt commented on the report’s publication, saying: “We will work across Government and with the NHS to make the recommendations in this landmark report a reality, so that we truly deliver equality between mental and physical health.”
+Rethink Mental Illness, represented by its Chief Executive Mark Winstanley, was a member of the independent Mental Health Taskforce[4] and is currently the chair of NHS England’s Independent Advisory and Oversight Group on Mental Health which advises NHS England on the strategic direction of its mental health programme.

 Rethink Mental Illness provides part of the secretariat for the All Party Parliamentary Group on Mental Health.
-They help shape the group’s agenda and organise meetings of MPs and Peers with an interest in mental health.
-This work has included leading enquiries on topics such as: